User Memory

 4. Valid Keys

-You can restrict what types of information are stored by specifying validKeys:
+You can restrict what categories of information are stored by specifying validKeys:

 1. Token Limits